-In the Hypori Halo Client (iOS) platform, end users running a Hypori Halo Client (iOS) on their mobile device access a virtual Android device running on a server in the cloud.
-The virtual device on the server contains the operating system, the data, and the applications, using TLS 1.2 encryption to communicate securely with the Hypori Halo Client (iOS).
-The Hypori iOS application provides secure access to the remote Android virtual device and brokers access between the mobile device and the applications executing in the virtual device on a Hypori server.
-The client applications are indifferent to the version of iOS executing on the physical device.
+In the Hypori platform, end users running a Hypori Halo Client (Windows) on their desktop, Surface tablet, or laptop access a virtual Android device running on a server in the cloud.
+The virtual device on the server contains the operating system, the data, and the applications, using TLS 1.2 encryption to communicate securely with the Hypori Halo Client (Windows).
+The Hypori Halo Client (Windows) application provides secure access to the remote Android virtual device and brokers access between the user's desktop, Surface tablet, or laptop and the applications executing in the virtual device on a Hypori server.
+The client applications on the Hypori server are indifferent to the version of Windows executing on the physical device.